Denai Alam

-Denai Alam is a affluent township located approximately 10 km north of the Shah Alam city centre alongside the Guthrie Corridor Expressway and is a part of Mukim Bukit Raja in Petaling District.
+Denai Alam is a township located approximately 10 km north of the Shah Alam city centre alongside the Guthrie Corridor Expressway and is a part of Mukim Bukit Raja in Petaling District.

 The township was developed by Sime Darby Property, the property development arm of the Malaysian conglomerate, Sime Darby Berhad.
 The 920 acre township is planned based on the “Denai” concept which is 4.8 km of landscaped footpaths for pedestrians and non-motorised vehicles.
 The Denai concept was inspired by traditional Malay kampong communal living and a low-density development of 8 units per acre.
 The Denai Alam development was awarded the 2003 Planning Innovation Award by the Malaysian Institute of Planners.